GSampath-emo/GSampath-emo/README.md

 - 👀 I’m interested in Entrepreneurship Dev
 - 🌱 I’m currently learning Technologies and Tools & [Self-exploration].
 - 💞️ I’m looking to collaborate on Join Entrepreneurial Networks ,Entrepreneurial Initiatives,Leadership...
-- 📫 How to reach me via LinkedIn@www.linkedin.com/in/sampath-godhala 📞+91 8688341158 📧sampath.cse25@gnail.com and also github through too.
+- 📫 How to reach me via LinkedIn www.linkedin.com/in/sampath-godhala 📞+91 8688341158 📧sampath.cse25@gmail.com and also github https://github.com/GSampath-emo.
 - 😄 Pronouns: Mr. (or)He/Him.
 - ⚡ Fun fact: "Bridging politics and entrepreneurship to drive innovation and community growth."
 ..........**********************...<@><@>...******************.............